TLouison/Crypto-HW2/README.md

 - The small key size would not be a security issue
 - The public values available are static and small, but are still secure
 - Using simple integers as opposed to primitive polynomials is as valid a way to securely transmit the keys.
+These assumptions are primarily based on the idea that any possible adversary has a computer not strong enough to just brute force the keys (which is overwhelmingly incorrect in modern times).

 ### Set-up
 The set-up for this implementation of the Diffie-Hellman is extremely simple.
 Whenever a new client connects to the server, it will automatically perform the Diffie-Hellman protocol with that new user.
 The key generated from this process is then stored on the KDC server.